johndavedosn/Crappy-C/README.md

 sms.c is a Student Management System I'm working on as a side projects to learn from it's only, some structs and functions thrown togather in the future I'm gonna be adding a CLI control to use it.
+# Configs for vscode

+This is just a folder holding my vscode config files in case I lost them.